The TelSoc Broadband Futures Group

 at least two, possibly three Journal articles to be published in 2020 from the February forum.

-Any future forums are likely to be held by teleconference in the second half of 2020.
+Any future forums are likely to be held by teleconference in the second half of 2020 and in 2021.
 These will be advised to TelSoc members.

 Project Membership: Active members of the NBN Futures Project, in alphabetical order, have been: Trevor Barr, John Burke (convenor), Leith Campbell, John Costa, Richard Ferrers, Peter Gerrand, Andrew Hamilton, Peter Hitchiner, Tim Herring, Jim Holmes, Allan Horsley, Murray Milner and Craig Watkins.